IMPORT

 error_clause

-Additionally, you can write the faulty rows into a file (CSV but not FBV) or a local table within Exasol to process or analyze them later.
+You can write the faulty rows into a CSV file (not FBV) or to a local table within Exasol to process or analyze them later.

 Table

-For every faulty row, the following columns are created: row number, error message, (expression), truncated flag, and the actual data.
+For every faulty row, the following columns are created: row number, error message, [expression], and a truncated flag, followed by the actual data.
 The truncated flag indicates whether the data was truncated to the maximum string length.

-CSV file For every faulty row, a comment row is created with row number, error message and expression (optional), followed by the actual data row.
+CSV file For every faulty row, a comment row is created with the row number, error message, [expression], followed by the actual data row.

 Constraint violation errors will throw an exception even if the REJECT LIMIT has not been reached.